FreeStyle Navigator from Abbott

 The insertion device allows for the sensor to be put in places that other CGM inserters may not allow for due to the limitations of handling the insertion device.

-This is because some are larger, some require a certain angle for insertion, either of which can lead to some areas being less accessible than others for placement of the sensor and transmitter.
+This is because some are larger, some require a certain angle for insertio, either of which can lead to some areas being less accessible than others for placement of the sensor and transmitter.

-The receiver for the FreeStyle Navigator is not an insulin pump (as is often the case) but is a stand-alone unit that also acts as a blood test machine (contrary to popular belief, while using a CGM you will also need to blood test).
+The receiver for the FreeStyle Navigator is not an insulin pump (as is the case with Medtronic CGM systems and the Animas Vibe) but is a stand-alone unit can take blood glucose tests, allowing you to easily calibrate the CGM.

 Up to the minute data